adasprilla/TouchPad-Gestures/README.md

     libinput-gestures-setup status

+You can specify multiple commands to `libinput-gestures-setup` to action in sequence.
+E.g. to change from a running desktop application to a running `systemd` user service type:

+    libinput-gestures-setup stop service autostart start

 Note if you are starting using the DE option and you are using some uncommon systems then `libinput-gestures-setup start` may fail to start the application returning you a message _Don't know how to